5222,25072

 On April 15th the 21.30 Leicester - Birmingham New Street was worked by 5222.

-On August 4th 5222 & 5216 were noted working an unidentified passenger train, being seen between Beeston and Nottingham.
+On August 4th 5222 & 5216 were noted working an unidentified passenger train, being seen between Beeston and Nottingham, this is presumed to be the Derby - Norwich - Yarmouth - Norwich - Walsall summer dated service.

 On October 7th the 20.43 Birmingham New Street - Peterborough was worked by 5222.